How We Manage Our Money

 An Emergency Reserve (“Reserve”) in the amount of US$5000 is to be maintained at all times, unless authorized by an express vote of the Board.
 The purpose of the Reserve is not to fund normal program operations, but to be used for emergencies or critical program needs at the discretion of the Board.
-A vote to use any or all of the Reserve requires a minimum of five votes in the affirmative.
+A vote to use any or all of the Reserve requires a minimum of at least two-thirds of the board to vote in the affirmative.
 The vote to use the Reserve is in addition to any vote to approve a Budget or a non-budgeted expense.

 Budget expenditures do not have to equal projected revenues (i.e., the Budget does not need to be in balance).
 If projected revenues exceed expenditures, the excess will be identified as Retained Earnings to be added to the program treasury.
 If projected expenditures exceed revenues, the excess will come from any surplus funds in the program treasury, provided it does not use any portion of the Reserve.
 Some new projects may have one-time start-up costs that will require spending from the accumulated surplus in the current year.
 However, recurring expenditures from the accumulated surplus should be examined to determine if adjustments in revenues or expenditures need to be made so as not to spend the Reserve.